reactive-streams/reactive-streams-jvm/tck/src/main/resources/spec.md

 ### Footnotes

-1. Reference equality is to be used for establishing whether two Subscribers are the "same".
+1. Object equality is to be used for establishing whether two Subscribers are the "same".

-2. I.e. when seen from the perspective on one thread a `subscribe(...)` on a Publisher must not "overtake" a `cancel()` on a Subscription from that Publisher.
-Without this happens-before rule cancelling a Subscription and immediately resubscribing to a Publisher might fail as subscribing the same Subscriber twice is disallowed.
+2. Cancelling a Subscription and re-subscribing the same Subscriber instance to a Publisher might fail as subscribing the same Subscriber twice is disallowed and cancel does not enforce immediate cleanup of the old subscription.
+In that case it will reject the Subscription with a call to `onError` with a `java.lang.IllegalStateException` in the same way as if the Subscriber already has an active Subscription.
+Re-subscribing with the same Subscriber instance is discouraged, but this specification does not mandate that it is disallowed since that would mean having to store previously canceled subscriptions indefinitely

 3. Explicitly adding "keep-alive" Subscribers can prevent automatic shutdown if required.